sonelu/roboglia/docs/usage.rst

 The name `roboglia` is derived from the glial cells present in the brian.
 Their role is to support the neurons in their functions by supplying them with nutirients, energy and disposing of the residues produced during the execution of their activities.
-The analogy is thay `roboglia` provides this boring, but very complex activity of putting together the specific functions of the physical devices used in robots in order to provide a more accessible high-level representation of the robot for the use of the "smart" control logic
+The analogy is that ``roboglia`` provides this boring, but very complex activity of putting together the specific functions of the physical devices used in robots in order to provide a more accessible high-level representation of the robot for the use of the "smart" control logic